 Andrew Munday used money from the fraud, totalling at least £3.35m, to buy houses, memorabilia, and an executive lounge membership at Tottenham Hotspur.
 Prosecutor Simon Davis told Northampton Crown Court he “had been living a lie” to fund a lavish lifestyle.
 Munday was jailed for five years and eight months.
 A full press article can be found here.

-St Philips Chambers are delighted to announce that The Queen has appointed Heidi Kubik QC to be a Circuit Judge on the advice of the Lord Chancellor, the Right Honourable David Gauke MP and the Lord Chief Justice of England and Wales, the Right Honourable The Lord Burnett of Maldon.
-The Lord Chief Justice has deployed her to the Midland...
+We are proud to announce that The Queen has appointed Stephen Thomas to be a Circuit Judge on the advice of the Lord Chancellor, the Right Honourable David Gauke MP and the Lord Chief Justice of England and Wales, the Right Honourable The Lord Burnett of Maldon.
+The Lord Chief Justice has deployed Stephen to the South Eastern Circuit, based...

 St Philips are delighted to announce that Catharine Ravenscroft has accepted an offer of tenancy following the successful completion of a Criminal & Regulatory pupillage under the supervision of Jennifer Josephs.
 Senior Clerk, Phil Jones said, “I am extremely pleased to welcome Catherine as a tenant.
 She is a very welcome addition to the Criminal and Regulatory groups, bolstering our...

 Left to right: Sandamini, Natalie, Matthew, Anna and Olivia.
 We are pleased to inform you that our pupils will commence practicing from Monday 1st April.
 All five of our pupils have undergone extensive training in their chosen disciplines since October of 2018 and are raring “to get on their feet”!
 Anna Peaston – Anna commenced a specialist family pupillage under the...